 The city bills itself as the Live Music Capital of the World.
 The Austin Chronicle lists 250 venues offering live performances on any given night of the week.
 The city’s intimate association with music is a long-standing love affair.

-- In 1933 the bar, Threadgill’s, opened in a converted gas station, later becoming a crucible for blending country, blues, folk and rock for artists such as Janis Joplin.
+- In 1933 the bar Threadgill’s opened in a converted gas station and later became a crucible for blending country, blues, folk, and rock for artists such as Janis Joplin.

-- In the African-American community, several clubs hosted musical legends, including Duke Ellington, Ray Charles, Bobby Bland, B.B.
+- In the African American community, several clubs hosted musical legends, such as Duke Ellington, Ray Charles, Bobby Bland, B.B.
 King, and Ike and Tina Turner.

-- The blues club, Antone’s, fostered the careers of several musicians in the 1970s and ’80s, including Stevie Ray Vaughan.
-The city erected a statue of him along the Colorado River.
+- The blues club Antone’s fostered the careers of several musicians in the 1970s and 1980s, including Stevie Ray Vaughan.
+The city erected a statue of Vaughan along the Colorado River.